 You can use anything from leaves to grass clippings to kitchen waste for your green layer, while straw, hay, dried leaves, and corn husks make a great brown layer.
-Remember to make sure you have mixed materials for the mulch as to provide a range of nutrients.
-If you need more instructions on mulching, click here.
+Wood chips also work well.

-You will also need come pre-made compost.
+You will also need pre-made compost.
 You can buy it from gardening stores (make sure it is organic), but it is usually best to use your own as it will consist of plants from your native environment and works toward recycling energies back.

 Firstly, you need to locate your beds.
 When building any kind of garden beds, we try to build on contour – meaning that we build the bed parallel with the lay of the land.

-Imagine a map with the red lines that indicate steepness – you want to build along those lines.
+Imagine a map with red lines that indicate steepness – you want to build along those lines.
 This keeps the beds level and stops water from running down slopes you may create by going against the contours.

 Secondly, you need to consider the sun’s aspect.
 If you are creating tall beds one next to the other, you want the sun to travel across the length of the bed.
-Otherwise, plants on the northside will get far less sunshine.
+Otherwise, plants on the north side will get far less sunshine.

 If this is unavoidable, you need to consider plant selection, with more shade-loving plants on the north side of the mound.
 However, planting the beds from east to west will give you better sun throughout the day.

 Next, after measuring your bed out, you want to start digging to make a trough to lay your logs into.
 Dig around 30-60 cm (10-20 inches) into the ground.

 Generally, gardeners tend to dig the trough about a foot to a foot and a half wide.
 This will create a bed that is 2-3 feet wide in the end.
 Any larger than this and you’ll struggle to reach the crops at the center of the bed.

 When fully built, the base should be 2-3 times wider than the top of the mound and the height should be about the same as the width.

-Remember though, that if you create a bed that’s 3 feet tall, and the plants grow another 3-4 feet tall, you may have trouble reaching the fruits and vegetables.
+Remember, though, that if you create a bed that’s 3 feet tall, and the plants grow another 3-4 feet tall, you may have trouble reaching the fruits and vegetables.
 Some people incorporate logs to stand on at the edge of their beds, or a border that’s raised to help them reach.

 Place your logs into the hole.
 You want to get as much wood as you can in, without packing it too tightly.
-Make sure you mix up the wood types to give a varied soil.
+Make sure you mix up the wood types to give varied soil.

 You can pile the logs up slightly higher than the trough to help define the pyramid shape that the bed will eventually work out to be.

 On top of this layer, you want to add mulch.
 Interestingly, some people place turf upside down here.
-It helps to hold the structure, and the green material sparks the decomposition process of the carbon by introducing nitrogen.
+It helps to hold the structure, and the green material sparks the decomposition process of carbon by introducing nitrogen.